tinymce/tinymce-docs/ui-components/dialog.md

 ### Simple dialog

-The simple dialogs are used to display simple information, such as the plugins that display the source code or the HTML code from the content in the dialog.
+Simple dialogs are used to display simple information, such as the plugins that display the source code or the HTML code from the content in the dialog.
 These dialogs may not have any values set in the body and footer parts of the dialog configuration.

 ![Source Code]({{site.baseurl}}/images/sourcecode.png)